 - ⅓ cup freshly squeezed grapefruit juice

 - ¼ cup Lillet blanc

-- Combine the grapefruit juice, Lillet, bourbon, and rosemary sprigs.
-Fill a cocktail shaker halfway with ice, and fill two-thirds full with the cocktail mixture.
-Shake for 30 seconds and strain into coupe glasses, discarding the rosemary.
-Garnish each drink with a fresh sprig of rosemary and serve immediately.Copyright 2016, Lidey Heuck, All Rights Reserved
+- Fill a standard cocktail shaker halfway with ice.
+Add the grapefruit juice, bourbon, Lillet, and one of the rosemary sprigs.
+Shake vigorously for 30 seconds.
+Strain into two coupe glasses, then garnish each cocktail with a fresh sprig of rosemary and serve immediately.Copyright 2016, Lidey Heuck, All Rights Reserved